Estimated reading time: 5 minutes

 Plan your promotions early.

 You must plan to ensure that your Cyber Monday sale is a success.
 It can become overwhelming and stressful for you and your employees without proper preparation.
-Start by determining what types of promotions you want to run and for which products.
+Start by determining the types of promotions you want and for which products.
 In the previous section of this blog, we mentioned a few ideas to consider.
 Shoppers look for deals, so it is vital that you offer them.
 If you don’t, visitors to your website may not buy anything.